Successful content marketing requires building a good email list. Here’s an obvious but overlooked method of lead generation to help you.

 That’s OK.
 I missed it, too.
 But not for long.
 I’ll be correcting that as I work on rebuilding this site.
 It’s something you should consider doing, too.

 Think about it.
-There are so many ways we work to try to generate leads and build our list.
+There are so many ways we work to try to improve lead generation and build our list.
 Some of them are innocuous, but many are annoying (think popups, fly-ins, and other similar forms).
 Here’s an obvious and simple way to overcome it by using a page that is often overlooked as a squeeze page.

 So if you are looking for ways to improve your ability to market, how about adding a signup for your list on your 404 page?
 Since you have their attention, add an offer signup and maybe some links.